-When to Plant Spring-Flowering Bulbs
+When to Plant Fall Bulbs for Spring Flowers

 In the warmest parts of the South, you may need to pre-cool some bulbs.
-Most spring-flowering bulbs require a 12 to 16 week cold period in ventilated packages in the bottom of your refrigerator at 40° to 50°F before planting.
+Most fall bulbs require a 12 to 16 week cold period in ventilated packages in the bottom of your refrigerator at 40° to 50°F before planting.
 Check with your bulb supplier to determine whether the bulbs you purchase have been pre-cooled or whether you may need to give them a cold treatment.

 Also, in warmer climates, note that some bulbs will only bloom once and then they’re done for the season.
 For example, you will have to plant tulip bulbs again each year.
 Still, they are a beautiful sight to behold and well worth the effort!
 Other fall bulbs, such as daffodils, will act as perennials and come up year after year.

 See our chart below for a summary of each bulbs’ preferences—in terms of soil type, soil depth and spacing, and other details.
-Below this chart, we’ll add some additional information to each spring bulb choice.
+Below this chart, we’ll add some additional information to each bulb choice.

 Bulbs are easy to find at all the local garden centers and even big-box stores and grocery tores.
 We suggest you buy bulbs from reputable nursery or garden centers.
 Second-rate bulbs produce second-rate flowers, don’t sprout at all, and often don’t return year after year.
 Don’t forget to plant extra for cutting so you can bring some of that spring color indoors.